 You can make forms that combine plastic elements made from Snow and mold-made elements made from Snow Casting.
 Use care to keep water content even during drying (since cast sections will likely be thinner than modeled or thrown ones).

 Snow has high porosity, as high as 25%.
 This has obvious disadvantages but also advantages.
 Snow clay has zero% fired shrinkage across the entire range to cone 4 (after that it rapidly vitrifies and shrinks)!
-That means it is possible to make tiles that do not change in size or warp during firing.
-And ware made from Snow clay can be surprisingly resistant to failure on impact, likely because the porosity enables glazes to soak in more forming a better interface and strengthening the piece.
-Want to see a video of dropping a mug onto cement?
-Then click here!
+That means it is possible to make tiles that do not change in size or warp during firing!
+The porosity enables glazes to form a good interface and glazed ware can be surprisingly resistant to failure on impact.
+Here is a video of dropping a mug onto cement: Click here!

 Dolomite hydration: Bisque firing dehydrates the limestone in Dolomite.
-While the dolomite particles are somewhat neutralized by being isolated and having reacted with the clay and feldspar particles, they still seek an opportunity to rehydrate, this will cause splitting.
+While the dolomite particles are somewhat neutralized by being isolated and having reacted with the clay and feldspar particles, they still seek an opportunity to rehydrate, this can cause splitting.
 If you live in a damp climate, leaving bisque ware sitting around for weeks could cause failure.
-Do not wash bisque.
+Do not wash bisque and leave it sitting.
 Glaze ware soon after bisquing and dry it as quickly as possible.
-Glaze all surfaces of ware if possible.
+Glaze all the surfaces of ware possible.
 If bottoms cannot be glazed then render them impervious to water penetration by using a silicone sealer.

 Snow clay, although high in Dolomite has proven to be very resilient, but not just in physical strength.
 This cone 04 glazed tile has not spalled despite cycling it three times through an hours-long water immersion and week-long freezer stay.
 The cone 04 bisqued mug has cracked after four years storage on a shelf in our lab (but it has 60% dolomite vs. Snow's 40%).